thanos-io/thanos/docs/operating/compactor-backlog.md

 # Troubleshoot Compactor Backlog

-Compactor is one of the most important components in Thanos.
-It is responsible for doing compaction, downsampling and retention for the data in the object storage.
+The compactor is one of the most important components in Thanos.
+It is responsible for doing compaction, downsampling, and retention of the data in the object storage.

-When your system contains a lot of block producers (Sidecar, Rule, Receiver, etc) or the scale is large, compactor might not be able to keep up with the data producing rate and it falls behind, which causes a lot of backlogged work.
+When your system contains a lot of block producers (Sidecar, Rule, Receiver, etc) or the scale is large, the compactor might not be able to keep up with the data producing rate and it falls behind, which causes a lot of backlogged work.
 This document will help you to troubleshoot the backlog compaction issue and how to scale the compactor.

 ## Detect the backlog

-Self monitoring for the monitoring system is important.
-We highly recommend you to set up the Thanos Grafana dashboards and alerts to monitor the thanos components.
-Without self monitoring, it is hard to detect the issue and fix the problems.
+Self-monitoring for the monitoring system is important.
+We highly recommend you set up the Thanos Grafana dashboards and alerts to monitor the Thanos components.
+Without self-monitoring, it is hard to detect the issue and fix the problems.

 If you find these issues in your own Thanos deployment, then your compactor might be backlogged and needs to scale more:
 1. The long-term query in your Grafana dashboard is much slower than usual.